 The ‘merging of policies’ as explained above happens in the ‘Selector’ module that also obtains the given feedback.
 To render the algorithm more feedback efficient, a ‘Predictor’ module (with the same architecture as the critic) is trained with corrected actions, such that it can provide us with rough directions --- just what we need during the earliest stages of learning.

-Whilst these predicted corrected actions are very useful as a rough information source, its actions will never be very accurate.
+Whilst these predicted corrected actions are very useful as a rough information source, the actions will never be very accurate.
 Later, when the actor’s knowledge becomes of better quality, we want to crossfade the influence from the predictor to the actor.
 Yet, exactly how and when the tradeoff is scheduled depends on the problem, the progress, the feedback, and most likely as well on the state.
 The beauty of using an actor-critic learning scheme is that we may resolve the question of how the actions should best be interleaved using the critic.
 It can here act as an arbiter, as it has value estimates for all state-action pairs.

-PPMP is benchmarked against DDPG (pure DRL) and DCOACH (Deep Corrective Advice Communicated by Humans, Celemin et al.) a deep learning approach that learns from corrective feedback only).
-As is customary in the domain of RL, we consider standard problems found in the OpenAI gym that require continuous control.
+To evaluate the performance of PPMP, standard problems that require continuous control (source: OpenAI gym) were considered; as is customary in the domain of RL.
 The first environment, Mountaincar, requires driving a little cart up a hill and reaching the flag.
 Because of a little engine, the thing needs to be rocked back and forth a bit to gain momentum.
-The second environment is the Pendulum problem, again underactuated, where a red pole is to be swung to its upright equilibrium and balanced there.
+The second environment is the pendulum problem, again underactuated, where a red pole is to be swung to its upright equilibrium and balanced there.
 Both problems penalize applied control action.

 Although performance is one hurdle towards making DRL work, eventual application depends as well on the robustness of algorithms.
 Real world problems and actual human feedback both feature real world noise, and the above innovations are only meaningful if they can cope with this noise and do not let applications crash.
 With the oracle implementation, we can precisely emulate erroneous feedback to assess the robustness of our algorithms.
-For ranges up to 30%, we stick to the previous colouring yet different line styles will now indicate the applied error rate:
+For ranges up to 30%, we stick to the previous coloring yet different line styles will now indicate the applied error rate:

-It is clear that DCOACH (green) cannot handle erroneous feedback: performance quickly drops to zero as the feedback is less perfect.
+It is clear that DCOACH (green) cannot handle erroneous feedback: Performance quickly drops to zero as the feedback is less perfect.
 Because PPMP also learns from environmental reward, it’s able to downplay the misguidance eventually and then fully solve the problem.

-Last but not least, let us consider a typical use case where the teacher has limited performance and is not able to fully solve the problem itself.
+Last but not least, we consider a typical use case where the teacher has limited performance and is not able to fully solve the problem itself.
 We now consider the Lunarlander environment, a cute little game (until you actually try it), where a space pod needs to land between some flags (or it crashes).
 We use an oracle that more or less knows how to hover without a clue, but does not know how to safely come to a rest.
 The environment assigns great negative reward to crashes, and 100 points for gentle landings.
 PPMP compares to DDPG as follows:

 Note that using DDPG, the problem is not solved.
 The performance difference between PPMP and its teacher may seem small when we consider the reward points, but PPMP actually found the complete solution (between the flags), thereby exceeding the performance of the teacher (purple).